BIDMCDigitalPsychiatry/LAMP-platform/docs/todo/Activities Tips, Surveys, and Cognitive Tests/Create Surveys c57b19dee7984031b36f1798c5734f2e.md

+---
+title: Create Surveys
+slug: create_surveys
+---
-# Create Surveys
+# Create a New Survey for the Assess tab.

 Need some inspiration to create your survey?
 Browse our [Survey Instrument Library](../Survey%20Instrument%20Library.md).

-# Create a New Survey for the Assess tab.

 Survey instruments and other Activities in the LAMP Platform afford you automatic version control.
 In other software or when managing “paper & pencil” data, it is typically difficult, if not impossible, to track changes to survey questions or survey responses when administered with a patient.